ChromeHearts/sanic-oauth/README.rst

 Sanic OAuth
 -----------

+Update on 20220629
+This is forked from https://gitlab.com/SirEdvin/sanic-oauth/-/tree/master
+My intension is to make this working with the latest Sanic

 Simple OAuth library to work with sanic.
 Basically, just rewrited version of aioauth_client_ with async/await syntax and some optimization.
 Can be used only with python 3.5/3.6.